raspberrypilearning/xai-challenge-audio-classfier/en/step_3.md

 ## Train the model

 Imagine you're teaching a parrot to mimic certain words.
 You say "left", and you want the parrot to repeat "left".
-At first, the parrot might not get it right, maybe it squawks or says something different.
-But if you keep repeating "left" to the parrot and encourage it when it gets it right, eventually it will start saying "left" back to you.
+At first, the parrot might not get it correct, maybe it squawks or says something different.
+But if you keep repeating "left" to the parrot and reward it when it repeats the word correctly, eventually it will start saying "left" back to you.
 The same goes for "right", "up", and "down".
 After some time, whenever you say one of these words, the parrot will repeat it perfectly.

 Training an audio classifier is a lot like teaching this parrot, but with a computer instead of a feathery friend.
 We want the computer to recognise the words 'left', 'right', 'up', and 'down'.
-So, we repeatedly "tell" the computer these words and correct it if it gets them wrong.
+So, we repeatedly "tell" the computer these words (in lots of training samples) and correct it if it gets them wrong.
 After a while, just like the parrot, the computer will be able to identify these words whenever it "hears" them.

 --- task ---